erjosito/azure-networking-lab/README.md

 Your NSGs should allow traffic to get into the firewall and to get out from the firewall to the Internet.

-Lastly, standard public IP addresses will be required in the NVAs, since otherwise Internet access is not possible while associated to the internal load balancer.
-The public IP address must be standard (not basic) to coexist with the internal load balancer (standard too, to support the HA port feature).
+Lastly, either an outbound NAT rule or public IP addresses will be required in the NVAs, since otherwise Internet access is not possible while associated to the internal load balancer.
+The public IP address would have had to be standard (not basic) to coexist with the internal load balancer (standard too, to support the HA port feature).
+However, in this lab we opted for the outbound NAT rule in an external Load Balancer, since this is a more scalable and secure way (it is not exposing your NVAs to the Internet).